awsdocs/aws-codedeploy-user-guide/doc_source/instances-tagging.md

 To specify which instances are included in an AWS CodeDeploy deployment group, you specify tags in one or more *tag groups*\.
 Instances that meet your tag criteria are the ones that the latest application revision is installed on when a deployment to that deployment group is created\.

 **Note**
-You can also include Auto Scaling groups in deployment groups, but they are identified by their names rather than by tags applied to instances\.
-For information, see [Integrating AWS CodeDeploy with Auto Scaling](integrations-aws-auto-scaling.md)\.
+You can also include Amazon EC2 Auto Scaling groups in deployment groups, but they are identified by their names rather than by tags applied to instances\.
+For information, see [Integrating AWS CodeDeploy with Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md)\.

 The criteria for instances in a deployment group can be as simple as a single tag in a single tag group, or as complex as 10 tags each in a maximum of three tag groups\.